dmitri-kruk/voice-assistant-website/README.md

-# VoiceTask AI - Landing Page
+# Sonera AI - Landing Page

-**VoiceTask AI** is an AI-powered voice assistant designed to help busy individuals and migrants in Poland solve everyday tasks over the phone without language barriers.
+**Sonera AI** is an AI-powered voice assistant designed to help busy individuals and migrants in Poland solve everyday tasks over the phone without language barriers.

 This repository contains the **Landing Page** for the project, designed to convert visitors into waitlist subscribers.